Xinjiang is the largest autonomous region in China,

 10. Tartar Mosque

-Built using funding from the local population of Tartar people in 1897, this mosque is the religious centre of Muslims in the city of Urumqi in Xinjiang.
+Built using funding from the local population of Tartar people in 1897, this mosque is the religious center of Muslims in the city of Urumqi in Xinjiang.
 It is also known as the oldest mosque in Urumqi.
 This mosque can accommodate more than a thousand people for a single congregation and is decorated with elaborate paintings and a magnificent porch.
 It is also one of the few mosques in Xinjiang that is open to visitors.

 Address: South Jiefang Road, Urumqi.